xtdb/xtdb-tutorial/3-datalog-queries.nextjournal.md

           :where [[element :type :element/metal]]})
 ```

 *This basic query is returning all the elements that are defined as `:element/metal`.
 The `:find` clause tells xtdb the variables you want to return.*

-*In this case we are returning the `:xt/id` due to our placement of `element`.*
+*In this case, we are returning the `:xt/id` due to our placement of `element`.*

 ### 2. Quoting